hamax97/hamax97.github.io/write-ups/object-oriented-design.md

 There are use cases where using `case` or `kind_of` or ..., is valid.
 For example, when you depend on a Ruby class like `Array`.
 Ruby classes are unlikely to change, so depending on them directly can be considered safe.

+## Acquiring behavior through inheritance

+**Inheritance** is, at its core, a mechanism for **automatic message delegation**.
+It defines a forwarding path for not-understood messages.
+You define an inheritance relationship between two objects, and the forwarding happens automatically.
+There are different types of inheritance:

+- In ***class*ical inheritance** these relationships are defined by creating subclasses.
+The **class** prefix in classical refers to the **superclass/subclass** mechanism.
+  - There is **multiple inheritance** and **single inheritance**.
+Ruby provides **single inheritance**.
+- JavaScript has **prototypical inheritance**.
+- Also, Ruby has **modules**.

+### Where/when to use inheritance?

+- When you have highly related classes that share common behavior but differ along some dimension.

+- The objects you are modeling must truly have a generalization-specialization relationship.

+- Creating a hierarchy has costs; the best way to minimize these costs is to maximize your chance of **getting the abstraction right** before allowing subclasses to depend on it:
+  - You'll face the trade-off of duplicating code in two classes or going ahead and create an abstraction for those two classes:
+    - If you duplicate code it'll be costly to change if you have to update it frequently.
+    - If you create the abstraction you might have problems if a new specialized class arrives with a new requirement and you are forced to somehow change your already created abstraction and its dependants.
+  - The best way to create an abstract superclass is by pushing code **up** from concrete subclasses bit by bit, instead of moving all behavior to the superclass and pushing down specific behaviors.
+It's safer this way.
+    You'll avoid having concrete behavior (useful only in one subclass) in the superclass.
+  - Identifying the correct abstraction is easier if you have access to at least three existing concrete classes.

+- Use the **template method pattern**.
+In parent classes (maybe abstract) extract steps of behavior as methods, then let sublcasses implement specifc behavior in those methods.
+  - Raise clear error when there's no implementation defined in a subclass:

+    ```ruby
+    def some_method
+      raise NotImplementedError, "#{self.class} must implement some_method"
+    end
+    ```

+- **Decouple superclasses and subclasses**:
+  - Forcing a sublcass to know how to interact with its abstract superclass creates a dependency.
+  - Avoid calling `super` from your subclasses, it's like saying the subclass knows the algorithm in the parent class and **depents** on this knowledge.
+  - Other programmers might forget to call `super`.
+  - Rather, send **hook** messages from superclasses.
+For example, note the hook methods `post_initialize` and `local_behavior`:

+    ```ruby
+    class SuperClass
+      def initialize(**args)
+        # ...
+        post_initalize(args)
+      end

+      def post_initialize(args)
+        # empty
+      end

+      def some_behavior
+        # some cool behavior and then ...
+        local_behavior
+      end

+      def local_behavior
+        # empty
+      end
+    end

+    class SubClass < SuperClass
+      def post_initialize(args)
+        # some cool behavior with args
+      end

+      def local_behavior
+        # some specific behavior that belongs here
+      end

+      # now I don't know that much about SuperClass
+    end
+    ```